 You have the right to a safe, legal, ethical, and efficient process.
 You have the right to separate legal counsel, if you desire, and to review all related legal documents ahead of time.
 You have the right to keep copies of anything you sign.

 You have the right to peace of mind that the prospective adoptive parents have been carefully screened, are home study approved, and have participated in adoption education.
 Every prospective adoptive parent should be screened to make sure they will provide your baby with a safe and loving home.
 A licensed agency like ADOPTIONS OF INDIANA completes a thorough home study evaluating the family’s social, emotional, medical, and financial stability.
 We also require all of our adoptive families to complete several hours of pre-adoption education to prepare them as adoptive parents and help them understand adoption from the birth parent’s perspective.

-You have the right to choose the type of ongoing communication with the adoptive family.
+You have the right to choose the type of ongoing communication you will have with the adoptive family.
 Discussions about the options for post-placement communication and updates are an important part of pre-adoption counseling.
 You should have the opportunity to discuss post-placement communication directly with the adoptive family.
 A wide variety of options should be available to you.

 You have the right to choose an open adoption.
 You should be able to select an adoptive family that desires the same level of openness in their adoption plan.